Authentication#

 After installation, any administrator can add additional administrators

-through the scyld-adminctl command whose arguments match the other
+through the cw-adminctl command whose arguments match the other

 Configure Additional Cluster Administrators for details.
 In the